Last Updated on

 The common issue is that using the entity designator in a logo makes it less visually attractive.
 These attorney’s offer a solution, which is to register a DBA.
 The DBA or Doing Business As (also known as an Assumed Name, Fictitious Business Name or Trade Name) allows an LLC to operate under a different name from the legal name that is registered.
 In this instance, the LLC will use the same business name and simply exclude the designator.
 This is the most secure way to use a logo without the entity designator.

 Registering a DBA for an LLC is usually, but not always, different than a DBA registration for a sole proprietorship or partnership.
 Every state is different, but in most cases the LLC will file a DBA with the Secretary of State, while many states require the sole proprietor or partnership to register with the county Clerk’s Office where the business is located.

-On the other side of the argument, a majority of attorneys say a logo is not required to be added to the logo.
+On the other side of the argument, a majority of attorneys say the entity designator is not required to be added to the logo.
 Those in this camp say since the logo is an extension of a company’s trade name, the designator doesn’t need to be included with a logo.

 What all attorneys agree with on is the full registered company name must be used in all other business information such as invoices, contracts, websites, tax returns, leases, receipts, or any other legal documentation.

 To keep the liability protection of the LLC, it’s vital that documents are signed on behalf of the LLC.
 Never sign documents personally, instead sign them as John Doe, Member of XYZ Business LLC.
 If a document is signed personally, the person signing the document may be held liable should legal issues arise.